 In Chinese Medicine it is important to not add anymore fuel to the fire, so during treatment we encourage you to avoid things that will over heat your body.
 We advise women to avoid excess amounts of the following as often a hot flush will follow;

 - High levels of stress

 A diet rich in whole grains – rice, spelt, oats, and so on, but not bread or flour products have a calming effect and stimulates adrenal function in order to produce hormones.
-Phytoestrogens (plant oestrogens) replace some natural oestrogens lost during menopause, and may reduce menopausal symptoms – good sources of phytoestrogens include organic soy products such as tofu, linseeds, whole grains and legumes.
-She should eat lots of leafy green vegetables and seaweed.
+For some women phytoestrogens (plant oestrogens) can help replace some natural oestrogens lost during menopause, and may reduce menopausal symptoms – good sources of phytoestrogens include organic soy products such as tofu, linseeds, whole grains and legumes.
+You can also eat lots of leafy green vegetables and seaweed.
 And of course choose foods that are high in vitamin and mineral content.